christhekeele/foundation-compass-stack/README.md

-# Foundation Compass Stack
+# Foundation Sandbox

-This is a template for your next web project using Foundation, Grunt, Compass, and Assemble!
+This is a sandbox for your next web project using Foundation.
+It also comes with Grunt, Compass, and Assemble.

+## Usage

+This project contains every single Foundation component on a single page, to make it easy to tweak everything in one go until you have the customized Foundation installation perfect for your next endeavor.

+Once you like what you have, you can place your customizations into your app, or use the Grunt, Compass, and Assemble stack provided as the seed of your project.

 ## Requirements

 You'll need to have the following items installed before continuing.

 * [Ruby](http://ruby-lang.org/): If you are on OSX or Linux, you should already have Ruby installed.
 If not, check their website for installation options.
 * [Node.js](http://nodejs.org): Use the installer provided on the NodeJS website.
 * [Grunt](http://gruntjs.com/): Run `sudo npm install -g grunt-cli`